andreidmt/mvp/README.md

 ## Todo

+- [ ] Update "setup" CI job to benefit from cached node_modules
-- [ ] :red_circle: Find way to locally install npm packages in lambda function repos.
+- [ ] :red_circle: Locally install npm packages in lambda function repos.
   Currently they are not part of workspace as a workaround for the lack of npm's or lerna's `--nohoist`
 - [ ] Use [`lerna run`][todo_lerna-run] to run scripts cross-package and
   benefit from [caching][todo_lerna-cache] and parallel running
-- [ ] :red_circle: Increment versions and local dependencies of private repos
+- [ ] :red_circle: Increment versions and local dependencies versions of
-  also, not only of those who get published to npm ... prob via separate call to [`lerna version`][todo_lerna-version]
+  private repos also, not only of those who get published to npm ... prob via separate call to [`lerna version`][todo_lerna-version]
 - [ ] Refactor `useCRUDStatus` to allow arbitrary actions
 - [ ] :red_circle: Configure Lerna [canary builds][todo_lerna-canary] for `dev`
   branch